ebunnage/genewalk/README.md

                         with the given value.
 This should only be used if the goal is to deterministically reproduce a prior result obtained with the same random seed.
+  --n2v_p N2V_P         If provided, the random walk is done using biased
+                        sampling according to the node2vec algorithm, with this parameter governing the "return" rate of the random walk.
+  --n2v_q N2V_Q         If provided, the random walk is done using biased
+                        sampling according to the node2vec algorithm, with this parameter governing the "in-out" rate of the random walk.
 ```